 In the Democratic Republic of the Congo, Mission 21 supports the population with numerous projects aimed at improving education and healthcare.
-Great emphasis is also placed on agriculture and livelihood security.
+Great emphasis is also placed on food sovereignty.
 Mission 21's commitment focuses mainly on Kwango Province in the south-west of the DR Congo, with further projects located in Kinshasa (the capital city).

 Improving healthcare for the rural population

 Kwango Province, where Mission 21 carries out its work, is exceptionally remote and is of no economic importance to the state.
 People here feel that they have been abandoned to their fate, and large numbers of them emigrate to the poor districts of Kinshasa.
 There are no resources to build or maintain roads.
 Depending on the season and the condition of the roads, walking is the only way of getting around.
 This can have serious consequences in medical emergencies.

 Mission 21 is endeavouring to improve basic healthcare in the Kwango region.
 Our main partner organisation in the DR Congo is the Kwango Evangelical Community (Communauté Évangelique du Kwango – CEK).
 This church has set up a network of 20 healthcare facilities in the Kwango region.
 The network comprises three hospitals, six health centres and eleven outpatient clinics.